-Oscar Marquez, M.Ed., is a Senior Project Manager in PCDC’s Clinical and Population Health program.
-He provides expert training and technical assistance to support the delivery of culturally-responsive services and better engage diverse patient populations in all areas of the county.
+Oscar Marquez joined the CDC-funded HIV prevention capacity-building assistance program (CBA) at PCDC in 2017, providing training and technical assistance to support the delivery of HIV prevention services within primary care.
 Mr. Marquez leads the development of various capacity building resources such as training curricula, webinars, and other tools.
 Mr. Marquez has worked in the HIV prevention field since 2002.
 Before joining PCDC, he worked for over four years at a Los Angeles-based health care organization, implementing direct client prevention services such as Prevention Case Management (CRCS), HIV testing and counseling, Group Level Interventions, Individual Level Interventions, and Recruitment.
 Prior to that, Mr. Marquez worked at Shared Action at APLA Health, a nationally recognized CBA program, where he oversaw the development, implementation, and quality assurance of distance-learning technologies (e.g., website and online trainings).

 Enabling Healthcare Teams to support Families of LGBTQ+ Individuals

 Two Part Workshop

 With Andrew Philip, PhD.

 Module 1 – July 9, 2021, 2:45-3:45 (MDT), Boise Centre, Room 410C

 Module 2 – July 9, 2021, 4:00-5:00 (MDT), Boise Centre, Room 410C